-The School Bursar, Headteachers or Maintenance Manager.
+The School Operations or Compliance Officers, Headteachers or Caretaker

-Where contractors activities on the school site may affect the implementation, or the information contained within the disaster recovery plan, amendments will be made accordingly.
+Where contractors' activities on the school site may affect the implementation, or the information contained within the disaster recovery plan, amendments will be made accordingly.

 Fire Procedures

 The Head teachers have overall responsibility for ensuring that statutory fire precautions and the provisions, set out in the fire certificate for the premises, are adhered to.
 This will include formal certification, staff training, co-ordinating the actions of employees and pupils in the event of a fire and liaison with the fire service with respect to inspections etc. A Fire Risk Assessment will be carried out and regularly updated.